Arlington Heights High School: Description

 The school occupies a red brick building visible from Interstate 30 (West Freeway).

 The main building houses 74 classrooms, a library, band hall, auditorium, gymnasium, workrooms and administrative offices.
 Outside buildings include a cafeteria, second gymnasium, field houses with concessions stands and a weight room.
 A new wing opened in the fall of 2004 and houses six classrooms and a state of-the-art dance studio.
 A detached cafeteria with outside seating was built and opened in 2019.
 The surrounding grounds are covered with tennis courts, baseball, softball, a unique multi-purpose athletic facility, soccer and football fields and an all-weather track that is open for public use.

 Student body

-In the 2022–2023 school year there were 1,934 students with a student-teacher ratio of 15.9.
-51% of students were Hispanic, 23% of students were African American, and 21% of students were White, while 68% of students qualified for free or discounted lunches.
+In the 2025-2026 school year there were 1,898 students and 118.59 teachers with a student-teacher ratio of 16.00.
+962 students were Hispanic, 470 students were African American, 382 students were White, 66 students were two races or more, 15 students were Asian, and 3 students were American Indian/Alaskan Native.
+963 students were Male while 935 were Female.
+A total of 1,287 students were eligible to participate in the National School Lunch Program, with 1,267 qualifying for free lunches and 20 for price-reduced lunches.

-Arlington Heights' student-athletes compete in the UIL 5A classification for 12 varsity sports.
+Arlington Heights Highschool competes in the University Interscholastic League (UIL) Class 5A classification.
+The school fields teams in 11 varsity sports, alongside an academic competition program.